Problem? Solution? Chime right in!

 A. Although anyone is welcome to answer the question, Tyrone, I don't know too much about getting paint off of brick.
 We do have another thread on the same subject, please see letter 10800, and I reviewed a number of other sites & postings and will summarize what people had to say.

-- Old House Web suggests a lacquer thinner for oil-base paints or Goof Off for latex paint, followed by scrubbing with a stiff bristle brush, followed by a double-strength mix of trisodium phosphate in very hot water.
+- Old House Web suggests a lacquer thinner [affil. link to info/product on Amazon] for oil-base paints or Goof Off [affil. link to info/product on Amazon] for latex paint, followed by scrubbing with a stiff bristle brush, followed by a double-strength mix of trisodium phosphate [affil. link to info/product on Amazon] in very hot water.

-- Handyman USA suggests trying pressure washing first (other sites caution against this for older brick), then acetone [linked by editor to product info at Rockler], then lacquer thinner or paint remover.
+- Handyman USA suggests trying pressure washing first (other sites caution against this for older brick), then Acetone [affil. link to info/product on Amazon], then lacquer thinner or paint remover [affil. link to info/product on Amazon].

-- Ace Hardware recommends Citristrip [linked by editor to product info at Rockler].
+- Ace Hardware recommends Citrustrip.
 This is a fairly "green" product, although not as strong as some other cleaners.

 - On a forum at Old House, Citrus Strip was recommended again, as was Prosoco heavy duty paint stripper.

-- A Dremel site suggested mechanical removal with a Dremel and a #952 grinding stone.
+- A Dremel site suggested mechanical removal with a Dremel [affil. link to info/product on Amazon] and a grinding stone #952 [affil. link to info/product on Amazon].
 To me this sounds appropriate for drips, but not large areas.

-- A forum entry at Savvy Home Advice, and some miscellaneous entries recommend "Peel Away".
+- A forum entry at Savvy Home Advice, and some miscellaneous entries recommend "Peel Away [affil. link to info/product on Amazon]".

 Good luck with the project!